Occupational Therapy (OT)

 Description: The Sport Concussion Library offers a wealth of information on the topic of sport concussion.
 It has information for all audiences, including researchers, athletes, parents, coaches and first responders (therapists/trainer), educational institutions and physicians.

-Description: The only one of its kind in the state of Virginia, the Program for Adults in Vocational Education (P.A.V.E.) is a two-year vocational training program which: Serves students with intellectual, physical, emotional, and learning disabilities.
-Provides students with tools to become independent support professionals in their field.
-Enriches academic abilities through tailored curriculum and comprehensive support.
-Enriches academic abilities through tailored curriculum and comprehensive support....
+Description: The only one of its kind in the state of Virginia, the Program for Adults in Vocational Education (PAVE) is a two-year vocational training program which: Serves students with intellectual, physical, emotional, and learning disabilities.
+PAVE accommodates the unique learning needs of students with differing ability levels and upholds the learning environment principles of the entire community college.
+Provides students with tools to become independent support professionals in their field....

 Description: Health care providers can use this handout to educate families and caregivers of patients with a moderate or severe TBI.
 The fact sheet describes the common signs and symptoms, stages of treatment and recovery tips.